codacy/codacy-rubocop/docs/description/Layout_ParameterAlignment.md

-Here we check if the parameters on a multi-line method call or definition are aligned.
+Check that the parameters on a multi-line method call or definition are aligned.

-To set the alignment of the first argument, use the cop FirstParameterIndentation.
+To set the alignment of the first argument, use the `Layout/FirstParameterIndentation` cop.

 # Examples